Icyviolet23/Icyviolet23/README.md

 ## About Me

 Hi!
-I'm Tze Hng, currently a Computer Science undergraduate @ Carnegie Mellon University interning at Amazon working on Front-End products!
+I'm Tze Hng, currently a Computer Science undergraduate @ Carnegie Mellon University and I interned at Amazon working on FireTV's front-end over the summer!
 I am passionate about technology and quantitative finance and I enjoy building cool applications!

-- 🌱 I’m currently learning **React Native and Typescript**
+- 🌱 I’m currently learning **System Design & C++**
-- 🔭 I’m currently working as a **Software Development Engineering Intern @ Amazon**
+- 🔭 I’m currently working as a **Junior @ CMU**
 - 💬 Ask me about **looking for food in Singapore** and **life studying abroad in the US**